syncfusion-content/maui-docs/MAUI/ImageEditor/getting-started.md

 The [Source](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ImageEditor.SfImageEditor.html#Syncfusion_Maui_ImageEditor_SfImageEditor_Source) property is used to load images from different sources:

-N> Image formats such as JPEG and PNG can be loaded to the image editor.
+N> Image formats such as JPEG, PNG and BMP can be loaded to the image editor.

 ### Loading a local file